jasongfleischer/jasongfleischer.github.io/_posts/2023-05-09-MLS-Sycuan-Letter.md

 ---
-title: "An open letter about MLS Expansion abandoning SD Loyal"
+title: "An open letter about MLS Expansion"
-description: "Best felafel in SD"
+description: "Don't freeze out San Diego Loyal and show us you care about this community"
 toc: false
 comments: true
 layout: post